ninabarzh/broomstick/content/posts/the-global-souths-not-so-secret-club.md

 ability to nod solemnly when China extols the virtues of "win-win cooperation" without bursting into laughter.
-For Europe, watching once-reliable partners like the UAE and (potentially) Saudi Arabia court BRICS+ is like seeing your local pub agree to host a conspiracy theory symposium—not yet disastrous, but definitely unnerving.
+For Europe, watching once-reliable partners like the UAE and (potentially) Saudi Arabia court BRICS+ is like seeing your local pub agree to host a conspiracy theory symposium, not yet disastrous, but definitely unnerving.

 The current BRICS+ composition includes nine countries (Brazil, Russia, India, China, South Africa, Egypt, Ethiopia, Iran, and the UAE).